-- (a) Counsel at every stage of the case has an obligation to take all steps that may be appropriate in the exercise of professional judgment in accordance with these standards to achieve an agreed-upon disposition. - (b) Counsel at every stage of the case should explore with the client the possibility and desirability of reaching an agreed-upon disposition.
-In so doing, counsel should fully explain the rights that would be waived, , and the legal, factual, and contextual considerations that bear upon the decision.
-Specifically, counsel should know and fully explain to the client:
+- (a) Counsel at every stage of the case has an obligation to take all steps that maybe appropriate in the exercise of professional judgment in accordance with these standards to achieve an agreed-upon disposition. - (b) Counsel at every stage of the case should explore with the client the possibility and desirability of reaching an agreed-upon disposition.
+In so doing, counsel should fully explain the rights that would be waived, and the legal, factual, and contextual considerations that bear upon the decision.
+Specifically, counsel should know and fully explain to the client: - 1. the maximum penalty that may be imposed for the charged offense(s) and any possible lesser-included or alternative offenses; - 2. the use of the disposition adversely to the client in penalty phase proceedings of other prosecutions of the client as well as any direct consequences of potential penalties less than death, such as the possibility and likelihood of parole, place of confinement, and goodtime credits; - 3. the general range of sentences for similar offenses committed by defendants with similar backgrounds and the impact of any applicable sentencing guidelines or mandatory sentencing requirements; - 4. the governing legal regime, including, but not limited to, whatever choices the client may have as to the fact-finder and/or sentencer;

-Deleted: the possible collateral consequences.

-- the maximum penalty that may be imposed for the charged offense(s) and any possible lesser-included or alternative offenses; - 2. the use of the disposition adversely to the client in penalty phase proceedings of other prosecutions of the client as well as any direct consequences of potential penalties less than death, such as the possibility and likelihood of parole, place of confinement, and goodtime credits; - the general range of sentences for similar offenses committed by defendants with similar backgrounds and the impact of any applicable sentencing guidelines or mandatory sentencing requirements; - 4. the governing legal regime, including, but not limited to, whatever choices the client may have as to the fact-finder and/or sentencer; - 5. the types of pleas that may be agreed to, such as a plea of guilty, a conditional plea of guilty, or a plea of nolo contendere, or other plea that does not require the client to personally acknowledge guilt, along with the advantages and disadvantages of each; - 6. whether any agreement negotiated can be made binding on the court, penal/parole authorities, and any others who may be involved; - 7. the practices, policies, and concerns of the particular jurisdiction, the judge and prosecuting authority, the family of the victim, and any other persons or entities that may affect the content and likely results of plea negotiations; - 8.
-Concessions that the client might offer, such as: - (A) an agreement to waive trial and to plead guilty to particular charges; - (B) an agreement to permit a judge to perform functions relative to guilt or sentence that would otherwise be performed by a jury or vice versa; - (C) an agreement, if permitted under applicable law, regarding future custodial status, such as one to be confined in a more onerous category of institution than would otherwise be the case;
+- 5. the types of pleas that may be agreed to, such as a plea of guilty, a conditional plea of guilty, or a plea of nolo contendere, or other plea that does not require the client to personally acknowledge guilt, along with the advantages and disadvantages of each; - 6. whether any agreement negotiated can be made binding on the court, penal/parole authorities, and any others who may be involved; - 7. the practices, policies, and concerns of the particular jurisdiction, the judge and prosecuting authority, the family of the victim, and any other persons or entities that may affect the content and likely results of plea negotiations; - 8.
+Concessions that the client might offer, such as: - (A) an agreement to waive trial and to plead guilty to particular charges; - (B) an agreement to permit a judge to perform functions relative to guilt or sentence that would otherwise be performed by a jury or vice versa; - (C) an agreement, if permitted under applicable law, regarding future custodial status, such as one to be confined in a more onerous category of institution than would otherwise be the case; - (D) an agreement to forgo in whole or part legal remedies such as appeals, motions for post-conviction relief, and/or parole or clemency applications; - (E) an agreement to provide the prosecution with assistance in investigating or prosecuting the present case or other alleged criminal activity; - (F) an agreement to engage in or refrain from any particular conduct, as appropriate to the case; - (G) an agreement with the victim's family, which may include matters such as a meeting between the victim's family and the client, a promise not to publicize or profit from the offense, the issuance or delivery of a public statement of remorse by the client, or restitution; and - (H) agreements such as those described in the foregoing subsections respecting actual or potential charges in another jurisdiction. - 9.
+Benefits the client might obtain from a negotiated settlement, including: - (A) a guarantee that the death penalty will not be imposed; - (B) an agreement that the client will receive a specified sentence;